-A bachelor degree with a 2:1 (Hons) in a relevant subject.
+A bachelor degree with a 2:1 (hons).
+We welcome applicants from a diverse range of subject disciplines.
 Professional experience will also be considered.

 English language requirements